Oskwame/wireframing/README.md

 Wireframes typically contain several essential elements that form the foundation of a design.
 Below are the **main components** and how each contributes to the overall user experience.

 ### 1. 🧱 Layout Structure
-This defines the **overall organization** of the page — how sections like headers, sidebars, content areas, and footers are arranged.
+Defines the **overall organization** of the page — how sections like headers, sidebars, content areas, and footers are arranged.

 **Example:**
 A homepage might use a **three-part layout** — header (logo + navigation), main content area, and footer.
 This helps users quickly understand where to find key information.